drmagestad/ip_geolocation/README.md

-# ip_geolocation
+# IP Geolocation & Mapping Tool

-This Python tool retrieves geolocation details for a given IP address using the ipinfo API and visualizes it on an interactive map with Folium.
-It loads the API token from a .env file, prints all IP details, and generates an HTML map showing the location with a marker.
+A Python tool that retrieves geolocation information for a given IP address using the **ipinfo API** and visualizes it on an interactive map with **Folium**.
+Designed for learning and quick visualization of IP locations.

+## Features

+- Fetches detailed IP information (city, region, country, ISP, etc.)
+- Generates an interactive HTML map with a marker
+- Easy configuration with a `.env` file for the API token
+- Beginner-friendly and extendable